East Anglian Traditional Music Trust

 by John Howson

-This article in our series of portraits of singers and musicians from East Anglia is written by EATMT director John Howson, who met and recorded singer Roy Last in the 1980s.
+This article in our series of portraits of singers and musicians from East Anglia is written by EATMT co-founder John Howson, who met and recorded singer Roy Last in the 1980s.
 Roy was born at Finningham near Stowmarket in 1901, lived in Stonham for many years, then moved to Mendlesham Green in retirement, where he died in 1990.

 first met Roy when I was visiting another singer in Mendlesham Green, Gordon